RIDICS/Loading-Visualization/README.md

 ## Control of elements

 All types of elements have their `hide` and `show` functions.
 However, to use them it is necessary to assign them to a variable as described in the *initialization* section.
+All elements are visible by default.

 ```javascript
 let element = lv.create(selected_element);